akashshakya1995/India_Today_Group_Task/Readme.md

 [1-ABOUT]
-Implemented user modules as signup,signin,getuserdetails,updateuserdetails.
+Implemented user modules as createUser,signin,getuser.
+&
+Implemented news feed modules as addNewsFeed,getNewsFeed.

 [2-REQUIREMENT]
 node v16.13.2 with setup